nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Access details of coursemates taking CS2103T.
 * Find any coursemate(s) with their name, tutorial group, nationalities, tags and more.
 * Tag coursemates with suitable tags to categorize them.
-* View statistics on nationality and gender.
+* View statistics on nationality.

 <div markdown="block" class="alert alert-info">
 Socius is optimized for use via a *Command Line Interface (CLI)* while still having the benefits of a *Graphical User Interface (GUI)*.
 If you can